dotnet/docfx/docs/designs/conceptual_localization.md

     dotnet/docfx.zh-cn  en-us         dotent/docfx.en-us
     ```

-    > The loc org name can be different, it's should be configurable
+    > NOTE: The loc org name can be different, it's should be configurable

   - **RepositoryAndFolder**, localization files are stored in ONE **different repository** for **all locales** under different **locale folder**